atomfrede/turbo-adventure/CONTRIBUTING.md

 ```
 upgrade to mongo-db-driver 3

-upgraded to the latest mongo java driver
+upgrade to the latest mongo java driver

-Fix #1234
+fix #1234
 ```